ya-shine/freemarket_sample_71c/README.md

 |shipping_days|string|null:false|
 |selling_status|boolean|null:false|

+- belongs_to :user
+- belongs_to :category
+- belongs_to :brand
 - has_one :order
 - has_one :size
 - has_many :likes
 - has_many :comments
-- belongs_to :category
-- belongs_to :brand

 ## brandsテーブル
 |Column|Type|Options|